 - Attach the proposed combined degree pathway requirements.
 Please see sample academic plans, portrait sample, landscape sample.

 Undergraduate Program Advising: Interested and eligible pathway students will need to be advised appropriately throughout this process, and Graduate Student Services must be kept informed about pathway students’ application and baccalaureate degree attainment.
-Specifically, a list of eligible pathway students shall be sent to Graduate Student Services, the University Registrar, and the Financial Aid Office as early as possible in the term in which they will be submitting their graduate admission application.
-In the term of degree conferral for the bachelor’s degree, a list of all projected pathway students admitted into the graduate program will be sent to Graduate Student Services, the University Registrar, and the Financial Aid Office.
+Specifically, a memo which lists all eligible pathway students shall be sent to Graduate Student Services, the University Registrar, and the Financial Aid Office as early as possible in the term in which they will be submitting their graduate admission application.
+In the term of bachelor’s degree conferral, a memo which lists of all pathway students projected to graduate will be sent to Graduate Student Services, the University Registrar, and the Financial Aid Office.
 Please use the memo/student list template for the eligible pathway applicants, and/or the projected bachelor's degree graduates.